Tips for Deploying Enterprise NAS Storage

 Volume Creation

-If you do create a volume, you will need to determine its size.
-However, there are often several other options to consider.
-For instance, you might decide whether to provision the volume as thin, thick, or static.
+If you decide to create a volume, you must determine its size.
+There are often several other options to consider, too.
+For instance, you might provision the volume as thin, thick, or static.
 You can see an example of the volume creation process in Figure 2.

 Related:6 Essential Steps Before Setting up NAS Appliances